-Foe example, let’s say your into hiking.
-Your making a website that reviews hiking gear and will post topics around the hiking niche.
+For example, let’s say you’re into hiking.
+You’re making a website that reviews hiking gear and will post topics around the hiking niche.

 Now, of course, hiking.com is taken along with most terms revolving around the hiking niche.
 Try it.
 Most terms you input into the search box of GoDaddy will be taken.

 It’s time to get inventive.